How to Prepare for Paver Installation

 Tip #1: Make Sure You Have Approval for Where You Want to Place Your Paving Stones.

 Before you do anything else, make sure you contact all associated parties and get approval for your paving project.
 Then, be sure to take some tape, removable spray paint, or some other marker and carefully mark off the paving project area.
+Double-check boundaries and utility lines for added safety and accuracy.
 Share pictures or show off this project area to the proper authorities, and once you have their approval you know you can get started.

 Tip #2: Take Your Time as You Square, Excavate and Prepare for Paving.

 You’ll also want to start gathering the actual paving stones you need for your project.
 There are many different types of paving stones, with the same stones even creating different patterns depending on how you lay them.
+Think ahead about traffic flow, how the space will be used, and whether your chosen layout fits the overall function and style of your outdoor area.
 This is the perfect time to start planning these details, as your desired design will determine how and where you need to dig.

 Before you can set anything, including sheets, gravel, or sand, you need to actually dig out the paving area.
 Assuming you’ve gathered the gloves, shovels and other tools you’ll need for the job in the last step, carefully dig down to the desired depth.

 It is vital you clear out everything you can as you dig.
 This includes plants, rocks and anything else you may encounter.
 Failing to properly remove plants can lead to weeds growing through your paving stones, while rocks will likely lead to an uneven surface.
+Tree roots, old concrete pieces or compacted soil should also be removed to avoid shifting or cracking.
+Don’t forget to tamp down the soil to create a stable base.
+This step is crucial for long-term durability.
 The more even and empty your foundation is, the easier it will be to lay your desired paving stones later on.

 Need Help Paving?
 Contact Nicolock.